orca3/MiniAutoML/README.md

 - **Docker**: Docker Desktop can be downloaded from https://docs.docker.com/get-docker/.
   - Use `docker version` command to verify both the client and the server are available/running.
   - The lab has been verified to work on Docker Desktop version >4.13.0, on both Intel and Apple chips.
-- **Kubernetes**: docker community edition provides a standalone node kubernetes installation.
-You can enable it by following [official doc](https://docs.docker.com/desktop/kubernetes).
+- **Kubernetes**: Docker Desktop provides a standalone node Kubernetes installation.
+You can enable it by following [the official doc](https://docs.docker.com/desktop/kubernetes).
   - Use `kubectl version` command to verify both the client and the server are available/running.
 - **Minio**: this is a storage system that we used in our examples to provide a shared file system for all our microservices. **Only the client is needed** (we will take care of starting/stopping server later in examples).
 [The official doc](https://docs.min.io/docs/minio-client-quickstart-guide.html) talks about several ways to install it.
 We need the binary version (so that `mc` command is available).